 Suppose that 1500 students graduated from Harvard in 2000.

-A census may be conducted here as long as the University kept the contact information of all 1500 students who graduated in 2000.
+A census may be conducted here as long as the university kept the contact information of all 1500 students who graduated in 2000.
+Furthermore, the university was able to get an answer from every single graduate.

-If the University does not have the contact information of all 1500 students who graduated in 2000, they may have to conduct a sample survey.
+If the University does not have the contact information of all 1500 students who graduated in 2000, they may have to conduct a sample survey instead of a census.